 Launch Xcode, and choose "Create a new Xcode project" from the welcome screen.
 Choose Single View App from the list and click Next.
-For Product Name enter Project1, then make sure you have Swift selected for language and Universal for devices.
+For Product Name enter Project1, then make sure you have Swift selected for the language.

 One of the fields you'll be asked for is "Organization Identifier", which is a unique identifier usually made up of your personal web site domain name in reverse.
 For example, I would use com.hackingwithswift if I were making an app.
 You'll need to put something valid in there if you're deploying to devices, but otherwise you can just use com.example.

 Important note: some of Xcode's project templates have checkboxes saying "Use Core Data", "Include Unit Tests" and "Include UI Tests".
 Please ensure these boxes are unchecked for this project and indeed almost all projects in this series – there’s only one project where this isn’t the case, and it’s made pretty clear there!

 Now click Next again and you'll be asked where you want to save the project – your desktop is fine.
 Once that's done, you'll be presented with the example project that Xcode made for you.
 The first thing we need to do is make sure you have everything set up correctly, and that means running the project as-is.